 While the options for flooring solutions become ever wider, the three most common options are: carpet, wood and tiles.
 Each has its own advantages and disadvantages.
 Some properties may use all three in a single property.
 Therefore, we hope the information below will help you make the right decision for your investment property flooring.

 The most significant benefit of carpet flooring is the comfort that it can provide.
-The soft textures of carpet is cozy and inviting even in colder seasons.
+The soft texture of carpet is cozy and inviting, especially in colder seasons.

 • Household Safety